Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 As you know, from the introduction to the Camino Primitivo, the official start is at the Cathedral of Oviedo.

-After 100 meters along the Calle Luna, come to an intersection with two parallel streets running ahead.
-Cross the intersection and turn left and then an immediate right onto the Calle Santa Clara.
-It is important to not go immediately across to the street ahead but to take the more left street you see across the intersection.
+After 100 meters along the Calle Luna, come to an intersection with the Calle Manuel García Conde and with two parallel streets running ahead on the other side.
+Cross the intersection at the crosswalk on the right.
+Turn left on the other side and cross both streets and then an immediate right onto the Calle Santa Clara.
+It is important not to take the first right, but the second.

 Don't forget to continue to look down on the pavement for a bronze shell, whenever there is an intersection, to confirm that you are going the correct way!
 There are there, but very easy to miss.
 Remember to always go toward the point on the shell where the rays come together.

 Follow the Calle Santa Clara, which becomes the Calle Covadonga, which becomes the Calle Alvarez, then the Calle de la Independencia, for a total of about 800 meters, until you come to the main route, the N-634.
 If you stay on the south side of the street (left side) as you are walking westward, you will see a bronze shell on the sidewalk at every intersection, to assure you that you are still going the right way.
-At the intersection with the Calle Uria, you cross on the left side towards the small church on the corner.
+Along the way, after about 700 meters, pass the massive 20th century Basilica de San Juan el Real, not pictured.
+And shortly onward at the intersection with the Calle Uria, you cross on the left side towards the small church on the corner, the Congregación Siervas de Jesús de la Caridad.

 When you come to the N-634, a very busy, multi-lane highway, stay to the left as you join it.
+(If you have walked from Naranco, this is where you join the Camino.)
 Cross over the very first intersection with the Calle Asturias.
-Immediately cross over to the north side of the N-634 as directed by the shells.
+Immediately turn right to cross over to the north side of the N-634 as directed by the shells.
 You will finally begin to see yellow arrows and blue Camino de Santiago signs through here to assist you.

-Walk by a row of bizarre high rise buildings, made of brightly colored squares.
+Walk by a row of bizarre high-rise apartment buildings, made of brightly colored squares.

-In about 200 meters, at the next large roundabout, follow the fenceline around to the first street to the right, which avoids the roundabout altogether, to head northward a few meters until you see a lovely pedestrian way to your left.
+After about 200 meters, at the next large roundabout, follow the fenceline around to the first street to the right, which avoids the roundabout altogether, to head northward a few meters until you see a lovely pedestrian way to your left.
 Turn left and cross the intersection as it leads you toward another row of brightly squared high rises.
 There are new blue Camino signs with arrows that now appear.
-Follow the arrow and take this pedestrian way and walk for 150 meters, by fountains and the colorful buildings.
+Follow the arrow and take this pedestrian way and walk for 150 meters, by fountains and more colorful apartment buildings, pictured below.

-Come to the end of the pedestrian way, and another large roundabout.
-Cross to the left, continuing around the roundabout, picking up the second left-hand street, called the Calle Argañosa.
+Come to the end of the pedestrian way, and another large roundabout, pictured below.
+Take the crosswalk in front of you, continuing around the roundabout, picking up the second left-hand street, called the Calle Argañosa.

 After crossing the railroad tracks, stay high and to the left and take the first left turn onto the Calle Bermudo I. Walk on this street for about 100 meters to the first roundabout, staying straight through, passing the Familia Market.